MarkWieczorek/signatories/README.md

 # About

-**Signatories** is a simply python based program that allows a person to sign an online petition using an account at [ORCID](https://orcid.org).
-The signatory may choose to remain anonymous, and they may choose (optionally) to add their affiliation to their signature.
-The signatory may change their signing preferences, or remove their signature and personal data at any time.
+**Signatories** is a simple web-based program that allows a person to sign an online petition, a declaration, a statement, or any form of communication that requires community support.
+Designed for academics, signing is accomplished by authenticating with an account at [ORCID](https://orcid.org).

+The signatory may choose to remain anonymous.
+They may choose to add their professional affiliation.
+After signing, they can modify their signing preferences or remove their signature altogether.
 When the signatory's name is visible, any user may click on it to inspect their ORCID profile.

-By requiring the signatory to authenticate with their ORCID account, each ORCID account can sign a petition at most once.
-By requiring an account at ORCID, this code not only helps to avoid bogus signatures, but also helps to limit participants to the scientific community (who all should already have an account at ORCID).
-It also ensures that anonymous participants have an active ORCID account.
+By requiring an account at ORCID to sign, not only are bogus signatures avoided, but this helps to limit participants to the academic community.
+An ORCID account may sign at most once, and anonymous participants are assured to have an ORCID account.

 This code is based on the Planetary Research
 [Reviewer expertise database](https://review.planetary-research.org), which is